eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 With these settings, I was able to deploy my site!
 I opened my site, popped open up the network inspector to ensure everything is gzip'd.
 I opened up a JS file and looked at the headers.
 Strange, there wasn't a `Content-Encoding: gzip` header?
 Did this even work?
 I opened up the CDN console, purged the cache, redeployed 3 times (for luck), but still no header.
-What am I doing wrong!?
+What was I doing wrong!?

 I was doing nothing wrong.
 In the network panel, when I hovered over the request size, I saw that the transfer size is smaller than the resource size, just like it would if it was gzip'd.